Re-opening business and venues

 Please ensure that you have taken all reasonable steps to plan your safe reopening by:

-A variety of different posters and signs are also available for businesses to download and print.
+A variety of different posters and signs are still available for businesses to download and print.

-A number of booklets have been produced for businesses on a sector specific basis, to assist businesses with accessing guidance related to their particular industry.
-If you have any specific questions about re-opening your business premise, please contact a member of the Environmental Health team via email@example.com
+We have published a number of guidance documents on a sector specific basis, to assist businesses with accessing information related to their particular industry.
+If you have any specific questions about re-opening your business premise, please contact a member of the Environmental Health team via firstname.lastname@example.org.

 A number of different bus operators serve Tunbridge Wells borough; please refer to the relevant operator for further details about their current service timetables: